cedricviaccoz/musicology/milestone_2.md

 Finally, the plateform allows several sequencing to be submitted for a particular song.
 The webplatform would denote all those "duplicates" with (1), (2),... in the title.
 We chose for the moment to only keep one of those version, in order to avoid having too much duplicates or songs very close one to another that would bias the dataset.
 This was definitively the most consequent reduction of the dataset, as 6358 files were concerned.

+The ultimate cleaning step was to check the validity of all the MIDI files.
+Using [Mido](https://mido.readthedocs.io/en/latest/), a famous python library that can deal with MIDI, a temptative to load each file was made.
+If the opening resulted in an exception from the library, the MIDI file was considered unvalid, and thus dropped from the dataset.
+Fortunately, only 117 MIDIs were esteemed "unvalid".

-All this cleaning reducted the original number of 31658 files to 22179.
+All this cleaning reducted the original number of 31658 files to 22062, and caused the total range of games treated to drop from 3388 to 3237.

 ## Basic Statistics
 Since this research will focus on video game genres, already some basic statistics were computed.
 19 genres were identified in total, however, only 10 represents indivuadally at least 3% of the dataset, and 6 represent at least 9%.
 Below is a table holding the percentage on how each genre is represented within the dataset in term of midi files :